-Name and Residence Position with the Corporation Principal Occupation for the Past Five Years Brian P. Kirwin Reno, Nevada, United States President and Director since December 21, 2000 President of Chief Executive Officer of the Corporation since December 2000; President of Bonanza Gold Inc. June 2000 - December 2000, Vice President, Exploration of Vengold Inc. May 1996 to June 2000; From 1989 to April, 1996 he was employed by Placer Dome Inc. in various capacities; most recently as Senior Evaluations Geologist in the Corporate Development group from February 1994 to April 1996.
-Ian W. Telfer West Vancouver, Canada Director since December 21, 2000 Chairman and Chief Executive Officer of Wheaton River Minerals Ltd.; Vice Chairman and Chairman of itemus inc. from February 2000 - July 2001; President and Chief Executive Officer of Vengold Inc. from April 1993 to February 2000 and prior thereto President and founder of TVX Gold.
-David C. Beling Safford, Arizona, United States Director since September 9, 1999 Professional Engineer; Management and Mining Consultant since May 1997.
-Previously President and COO of Azco Mining Inc. from 1992 to 1997; Senior Vice President, Hycroft Resources & Development Inc. 1987- 1992.
-Dr. Don Foster ("Fess") Three Forks, Montana, United States Vice President, Exploration Professional Geologist, Vice President, Exploration since December 2000; Consulting Geologist to Vengold Inc. 1997 to 2000; previously with Placer Dome Inc. for over nine years, most recently as Director of Geology and Environmental Affairs for the Golden Sunlight Mine in Montana
+Name and Residence Position with the Principal Occupation for the Past Five Security Corporation Years Holding (1) Brian P. Kirwin Reno, Nevada, United States President and CEO, Director since December 21, 2000 President of Chief Executive Officer of the Corporation since December 2000; President of Bonanza Gold Inc. June 2000 - December 2000, Vice President, Exploration of Vengold Inc. May 1996 to June 2000; From 1989 to April, 1996 he was employed by Placer Dome Inc. in various capacities; most recently as Senior Evaluations Geologist in the Corporate Development group from February 1994 to April 1996.
+6,512,477